AdaCore/gnatstudio/docs/users_guide/extending.rst

       </action>
     </test_filter>

-  GPS contains a number of predefined filters:
+  GNAT Studio contains a number of predefined filters:

   * :file:`Source editor`

-    Match if the currently selected window in GPS is an editor.
+    Match if the currently selected window in GNAT Studio is an editor.

   * :file:`Explorer_Project_Node`